balassy/smartwater/README.md

 Connect to this WiFi network from your computer or mobile device and let it open the captive portal.
 The captive portal is served from the microcontroller and will provide a browser based user interface to select your preferred WiFi network and enter your WiFi password.

+> In case your browser does not automatically open the settings page navigate to this URL: http://172.217.28.1/_ac

 ## Improvements ideas